garrandall/popular-music-data/tracks/try-it-ohio-express.md

 Try it (mmm-mmm)

-You look excited and you figure that it's just a bluff - huh A-don't you dare walk away
+You look excited and you figure that it's just a bluff - huh Don't you dare walk away
 I'll get you, tough little chick, before you fall in love Come here, girl, what do you say
-A-just give the word and my good lovin' will start I'll serve a feverish pitch that's headed straight for your heart
+Just give the word and my good lovin' will start
+I'll serve a feverish pitch that's headed straight for your heart